codenapsis/rag-project/README.md

 ### Evaluation Criteria
 Your implementation will be evaluated based on:
 1. Code quality and organization
+2. Correct implementation of document processing
-2. Correct implementation of the RAG pipeline
+3. Correct implementation of the RAG pipeline
-3. Effective use of the LLM API
+4. Effective use of the LLM API
-4. Robustness of error handling
+5. Robustness of error handling
-5. Quality of generated responses
+6. Quality of generated responses
-6. Diversity and quality of added test data
+7. Diversity and quality of added test data